aecon/img3D/README.md

 The img3D package is organized as follows:
 * [src](src/)      : Source (C and Python) files.
 * [examples](examples/) : Examples of simple use cases of the package.
-* [pipelines](pipelines/) : Examples of complete pipelines for segmentation and object detection.